Our Training Kitchen

 Our approach is to cover as much as possible in the time we have and leave the practice and repetition for the individual once they have finished the course.
 We offer strong follow-up support after the course allowing our students to take the experence as far as their interest allows

-For the evening meals, we may be joined by a few local guests to increase the size of the dinner table (to around 8) to give a real life situation for the students that are cooking the evenings meal.
+For the evening meals, we are usually joined by a few local guests to increase the size of the dinner table (to around 10) to give a real life situation for the students that are cooking the evenings meal.
+Students will have around 4 nights finishing and plating the meal for guests, 4 nights sitting as diners and there are 4 evenings when there are no extra guests and we all eat together.

 For students that have finished the course there is a solid support base via our own forums and contacts.